 Although the Phase II intensified L-DOS47 regimen was well tolerated by patients enrolled in the first stage of the study, an improvement in potential benefit to patients compared to the Phase I regimen (L-DOS47 dosed once weekly over 14 days (Days 1, 8) followed by a 7-day rest) was not observed.
 The potential complications associated with more frequent intravenous administrations in LDOS002 did not support the potential benefit to patients, past cycle four.
-As a result, the Trial Steering Committee recommended not to proceed to second stage of the study.
+As a result, the LDOS002 protocol was amended to limit the number of dosing cycles to a maximum of 6 cycles.